cuustard/schoolwork/computing/computing_pages/ten.1_thinking_abstractly.md

 # Thinking Abstractlly

 Computationally Thinking: The ability to logically think about a problem mand apply techniques to solve it.
+This involves:
+- solving problems
+- designing systems
+- understanding human behaviour by drawing on concepts of computational fundamental computing

 ## Thinking Abstractly
 Abstraction involves devising a model that represets the reality and removing details that are not relevant to the problem.